 The procedure described in the previous section was also used in the kinetic extraction experiments using the optimum pH for extraction of each metal ion and the optimized concentration of the ligand.
-The time reached to reach equilibrium and the corresponding kinetic constants were determined.
+The time for reached equilibrium and the corresponding kinetic constants were determined.